skalavala/Multi-Room-Audio-Centralized-Audio-for-Home/Setup Pulseaudio.md

 amixer set 'Master' 100% unmute
 ```

-THat's it!
+That's it!
 You have just enables and configured Pulse Audio driver, and your Raspberry Pi is ready to play audio through the sound card.

 [Back to home page](README.md)